kvasdopil/ui-gen/docs/MEMORY.md

 - Generated HTML includes title metadata (`<!-- Title: ... -->`) which is extracted and displayed above screens
 - Screen component extracts and displays titles from HTML metadata for both active and inactive screens
 - Iframe sandbox must allow scripts for Tailwind to work
-- Screen component is 390px × 844px - this is fixed and important for mobile mockups
+- Screen component has flexible width (stretches horizontally) with min-height of 844px
+- Iframe width is fixed at 390px, height adjusts dynamically based on content (minimum 844px)
+- Empty state: When no screens exist, displays "Click anywhere to create your first screen" message at 0,0 in viewport coordinates (centered on first load)
+- HTML wrapper uses simplified CSS/JS: CSS sets min-height on html, body, and body > \*; JavaScript calculates and sends height via postMessage
 - PromptPanel is positioned absolutely relative to Screen component wrapper
 - Loading spinner only covers Screen, not the entire page
 - Data structure: Use `ConversationPoint` type for storing prompt, HTML, title, and timestamp together